Quantitative Finance and Economics (M.S.)

 • resume/CV detailing work experience, extracurricular and community activities, and honors and achievements

-• three letters of recommendation from individuals best able to assess your ability to succeed in graduate school
+• three letters of recommendation from persons best able to assess your ability to succeed in graduate school.

 Review important information about documents.